torchlard/Notes/Devops/nginx/nginx.md

 ip_hash: 1 client only access 1 server, request assigned by ip's hash value
 fair: short response time higher priority
 url_hash: assign by hash of url, every url map to same server

-### RR
-if nginx found that localhost:8081 is not accessible, will only direct to localhost:8080

 # request handling process